Parbelaez/django_boiler/README.md

         ],
     }
     ```

- and add the url to the urls.py file:
+...and add the url to the urls.py file:

     ```
     from django.urls import path, include